featurist/hyperdom/readme.md

 A fast, feature rich virtual-dom framework for building dynamic browser applications.

 Hyperdom applications are made of regular JavaScript objects that represent application state with `render()` methods that define how that state is represented in HTML.
-Hyperdom supports a simple event-update-render cycle, promises for asynchronous operations, JSX, non-JSX, client-side routing, SVG, two-way data binding, and optimises for performance, developer usability and simplicity of application architecture.
+Hyperdom supports a simple event-update-render cycle, promises for asynchronous operations, JSX, non-JSX, typescript, client-side routing, SVG, two-way data binding, and optimises for performance, developer usability and simplicity of application architecture.

-Hyperdom includes Typescript type definitions.

 Hyperdom is influenced by Facebook's [React](http://facebook.github.io/react/) and uses [virtual-dom](https://github.com/Matt-Esch/virtual-dom) for the DOM patching.